-Generally, the accommodation request must be made at least 60 days prior to the first day when the service animal will reside in University-owned housing or support animal will be present in any University property.
-This timeframe allows the University to make appropriate arrangements if necessary.
+Generally, the request must be made at least 60 days prior to the first day when the service animal will reside in University-owned housing or support animal will be present in any University property.

-Individuals requesting to have a support animal in any University residence or non-residence building as part of their accommodation request, must also submit to either AES (for students) or Human Resources (for employees) University paperwork completed by the individual's mental health or health care practitioner.
-With regard to requests for support animals, generally, the University will only accept documentation from a licensed health or mental health practitioner that meets the following requirements: the health care practitioner is able to demonstrate sufficient interaction with and receipt of relevant health-related information about the individual so as to have developed a genuine and on-going health care practitioner/patient relationship that allows the health care practitioner to provide documentation that is competent and based on actual knowledge and information about the individual.
+The individual also will be required to submit the following to AES (if a student) or Human Resources (if a non-student) at least 60 days prior to the date when the service animal will reside in University housing or support animal will be present on any University property: (1) a completed accommodation request form; and (2) Support Animal Documentation Questionnaire completed by the student's mental health or health care practitioner for support animals, or documentation of disability from a health or mental health care provider for service animals if the person's disability is not obvious.
+With regard to requests for support animals, generally, the University will only accept documentation from a licensed health or mental health practitioner that meets the following requirements: the health care practitioner is able to demonstrate sufficient interactions with and receipt of relevant health-related information about the individual so as to have developed a genuine and on-going health care provide documentation that is competent and based on actual knowledge and information about the individual.
 The University has the option to grant an exception to the above timeline if possible and if warranted based on extenuating circumstances.

-Any animal (whether service animal or support animal) is not permitted to live in Universityowned housing if: it would or does pose a direct threat to the health and safety of others; it would or does cause substantial physical damage to the property of others; it would or does pose an undue financial and administrative burden on the University; or it would or does fundamentally alter the nature of the University's operations, that cannot be mitigated through reasonable accommodation(s).
+The University reserves the right to notify roommate(s) and residents of neighboring rooms/buildings of the pending animal accommodation requests within University- owned housing, in order to plan for all potential accommodation needs.
+Any animal (whether service animal or support animal) is not permitted to live in University-owned housing if: it would or does pose a direct threat to the health and safety of others; it would or does cause substantial physical damage to the property of others; it would or does pose an undue financial and administrative burden on the University; or it would or does fundamentally alter the nature of the University's operations, that cannot be mitigated through reasonable accommodation(s).